Stuart Forster looks at the sustainable and environmentally friendly nature of the aflaj irrigation systems of Oman.

 Travel to Oman

 Stuart flew direct from London Heathrow to Muscat with Oman Air.
-British Airways also operates direct flight between Heathrow and Muscat International Airport.
+British Airways also operates direct flights between Heathrow and Muscat International Airport.

 Hotels in Nizwa, Oman

 Search for accommodation in and around Nizwa via the Booking.com website:

 Search for deals on hotels in Oman via Agoda:

 Enjoy this post on Oman’s aflaj irrigation system?
 Here’s a look at shopping in Muscat.